What is Fusion?

 Reactor size will have no effect on us – it is important for tokamaks in order to get their plasma to very high temperatures required for thermal fusion.

 It is likely that our fuel pellet will be an optimal size which is ignited by a single pulse of the laser.
 Therefore scale will be limited by the rate which we can reload.
 It is likely that scale for larger production could be achieved by having multiple reactors, even if they are all run off the same laser.
 In such a design, pulse rate of the laser will be important.

 What is the importance of “Net-energy-gain” or “G=1”

 Someone will likely win a Nobel prize when they demonstrate fusion net-energy gain with any fusion reactor.
 Achieving this with the HB11 reaction will be a much bigger deal given its advantages over deuterium-tritium fusion (clean, safe, abundant fuels, no radioactive waste), which is the focus of almost all other groups.

 What is the yield of the alpha particles per steradian that would be required to achieve net energy gain?
-I saw in one of the papers that a yield of 10^9 alpha particles per steradian, is this a good number?

 As a back of the envelope calculation:

 Na=number of alphas measured experimentally in laser hydrogen-boron11 targets for the reaction p+B11 gives 3a+8.9 MeV energy.

 - Wa=(8.9MeV/3) Na=4.7×10-13 Na [J]